-It’s quite common for young people not to be sure what they want to be when they grow up, even when they’ve already finished school and are perceived as adults.
+It’s quite common for teenagers to be uncertain when it comes to choosing a career path.
+This also applies to high school graduates who are already perceived as adults.
 It’s hard to make such a decision here and now, often with almost no real job experience and very vague ideas about particular career choices.

-I was among those who made the wrong choice.
-I decided to study journalism just to realize that it could not be further from my actual calling two years into getting my degree.
-Journalism was not for me, I could feel it in my bones each time I was told to conduct an interview or to write an article.
-Today’s journalism requires people to get information that they’re not supposed to have access to, and I never was the kind of person who can sneak behind closed doors and ask edgy questions.
+I am one of those who made the wrong choice.
+I decided to become a journalism major just to realize that it couldn’t have been further from my actual calling two years into getting my degree.
+Journalism was not for me, I could feel it in my bones each time I was told to interview someone or to write an article.
+Today’s journalism makes you get information that you’re not supposed to have access to, and I never was someone who could sneak behind closed doors and ask edgy questions.

-I don’t believe in getting the degree just for the sake of having any degree.
-In this day and age it is totally possible not to go to university and to succeed in life nonetheless.
-So, if you do make a choice of enrolling in any programme, it should give you something that you can actually utilize in your further professional life.
-At this point I was sure that I wouldn’t become a journalist, so I decided to quit and to enter university one more time.
+I don’t believe in getting a degree just for the sake of having one.
+In this day and age, it is totally possible to be successful without any academic education.
+So, if you do decide to enroll in any program, it should give you something that you could actually use in your further professional life.
+At that point, it was clear to me that I wasn't going to be a journalist, so I decided to drop out and start my undergraduate afresh.

-At this stage, it was much easier for me to decide what I wanted to learn.
-I used to spend all my spare time making amateur translations of content that was not available for Russian speakers, for example, short comic books and small novels written by rookies like myself.
+At that time, it was much easier for me to decide who I wanted to be.
+Back then, I would spend hours doing amateur translations of content that was unavailable to Russian speakers.
+For example, one-shot comics and short novels written by rookies like myself.
 I really enjoyed the process but it was obvious to me that I didn’t have enough knowledge to make a career out of it.
-That’s why I decided that studying linguistics and English language would be the smart move for me, so I became first-year student once again.
+That’s why I decided that studying linguistics and English language would be the smart move for me, so I became a college freshman once again.

-Next four years were the best years of my life.
-I was savouring the moments spent learning new things about language, culture and people.
-My graduation thesis was about intertextuality because I already started to understand how what we already know influence our perception of what other people do or say.
+The next four years were the best years of my life.
+I was savoring every moment spent learning new things about the language, culture, and people.
+My graduate thesis was on intertextuality because I had already begun to understand how the knowledge that we have affects our perception of what other people do or say.

-After getting my Bachelor’s Degree I decided that I should take a break in my studies to figure out what’s next.
-To have a clearer understanding of what I am capable of and what I still need to learn I worked for almost a year as a translator in a company that sells software.
-The job included not only the translation itself, but also email correspondence with a significant number of our clients.
-All of them were residents of English-speaking countries, and very quickly it became obvious that the key to successful communication and reaching the goal—in my case the goal was selling products and keeping clients happy—was in understanding not only what they were saying, but understanding everything that was implied in their messages due to the cultural background.
-It also became apparent that the education I had was not enough and I needed something more if I wanted to grow as a professional.
+After earning my Bachelor’s Degree, I decided to take a break from studying to figure out what was next.
+To have a clearer understanding of what I was capable of and what I still needed to learn, I got a job as a translator at a software company, and ended up working there for about a year.
+The job included not only translating texts but also communicating with many clients via email.
+All of them were residents of English-speaking countries, and very quickly it became obvious to me that the key to successful communication and achieving the goal—and in my case the goal was to sell products and to keep the clients happy—was in understanding not only what they were saying but everything that was implied in their messages due to their cultural background.
+It also became apparent that my degree would not be enough and I needed something more if I wanted to grow as a professional.

-I started researching different programmes in the universities with the highest employment rates.
-SPBU was the most logical choice among top ranking universities because its programmes combine the traditional methods and approaches with the most up-to-date perspective on British and North American culture.
+I started researching various educational programs at universities with the highest employment rates.
+XXX was the most logical choice among the top ranking universities because its programs combine traditional methods and approaches with the most up-to-date perspective on British and North American culture.